Working on a remote HPC system

 pods up 7-00:00:00 2 idle c1-[6-7]

-There are also specialized machines used for managing disk storage, user authentication, and other infrastructure-related tasks.
+Belonging to a cluster are also specialized machines used for managing disk storage, user authentication, and other infrastructure-related tasks.
 Although we do not typically log on to or interact with these machines directly, they enable a number of key features like ensuring our user account and files are available throughout the HPC system.

 What’s in a node?

-All the nodes in an HPC system have the same components as your own laptop or desktop: CPUs (sometimes also called processors or cores), memory (or RAM), and disk space.
-CPUs are a computer’s tool for actually running programs and calculations.
-Information about a current task is stored in the computer’s memory.
 Disk refers to all storage that can be accessed like a file system.
 This is generally storage that can hold data permanently, i.e. data is still there even if the computer has been restarted.
 While this storage can be local (a hard drive installed inside it), it is more common for nodes to connect to a shared, remote fileserver or cluster of servers.

 Explore Your Computer